Protein Databases

 Pfam is a protein database that aims to classify sequences by their evolutionary relationships.
 It was founded in 1995 and it has been very useful for functional annotation of genomic data.
 Pfam’s website (http://pfam.xfam.org/) was closed by the end of 2022.
 However, Pfam database was not discontinued, but integrated into the InterPro site (see the Xfam Blog entry).

-Pfam uses HMM profiles (we will discuss HMMs in the Homology Modeling module) to classify proteins into families, which are grouped into clans.
+Pfam uses HMM profiles to classify proteins into families, which are grouped into clans.
 Check out the EBI course about using Pfam: https://www.ebi.ac.uk/training/online/courses/pfam-creating-protein-families/

-The current release (35.0) contains 19,632 entries (families and clans).
+The current release (37.1) contains 23.794 entries and 751 clans.
 Pfam was designed as a database that should be often updated in the fast-forward genomic era.
 To this aim, they use two alignment types.
 Each Pfam family has a seed alignment that contains a representative set of sequences for the entry.
 A profile hidden Markov model (HMM) is automatically built from the seed alignment and searched against a sequence database called pfamseq using the HMMER3 software (http://hmmer.org/).
 All sequence regions that satisfy a family-specific curated threshold, also known as the gathering threshold, are aligned to the profile HMM to create the full alignment (Mistry et al. 2020).

 In addition to the HMM-based Pfam entries (Pfam-A), the Pfam profiles are used to provide a set of unannotated, computationally generated multiple sequence alignments called Pfam-B. However, in the last Pfam versions, the Pfam-B alignments are presently only released on the Pfam FTP site.